jonasmcferreira/whiteiron/jhed-wasteland/thieves_key.md

 Kobold Allies - Potential Conflict, more disorganized

+Becoming a Loyalist - by taking a major personal sacrifice a party member can prove themselves a Loyalist if they can be discrete about working for the cause of rebuilding the Thief Empire

 ### Banes

 Helping Bounty Hunters - Potential Conflict, won't send courriers (as they can be Wanted)